hayeah/sike-react-course/absolute-positioning/_index.md

 </cn>

-Make sure that the content isn't behind the overlay:
+Make sure that the logo and title aren't covered over by the overlay:

 ![](z-index-problem.jpg)